obaker8/blog/_posts/2018-03-21-Behind-the-Scenes-at-Fur-Ever-Loved-Pet-Salon.md

 ![_config.yml]({{ site.baseurl }}/images/Furever-Loved2.jpg)

 We hope that we've answered some of your questions and that you feel prepared to take your pet to the groomers!
-If you are heading to Fur-Ever Pet Salon, note that the Victoria Street South bridge is closed for prepares.
-If you are heading south .............. and leave a couple extra minutes for travel time!
+If you are heading to Fur-Ever Pet Salon, note that the Victoria Street North bridge across the expressway is closed for prepares.
+Be sure to leave a couple extra minutes for travel time as traffic will be detoured to the Wellington Street North overpass and to the Frederick Street overpass.